ben-heil/ben-heil.github.io/_posts/2020-10-12-paper-reading.md

 ---
 layout: post
-title: How to Read Bio ML Papers
+title: How to Evaluate Bio ML Papers
 description: What to look for in computational biology papers that use machine learning
 cover-img: "/assets/img/traintracks.jpg"
 citable: true